gdcho/QDSHacks/README.md

 ## Known Bugs and Limitations
 * During development, due to limitations of the MongoDB database, it was necessary to create and switch between two databases, which resulted in additional complexity.

-* While creating a matching collection, it was anticipated that it would facilitate algorithm optimization.
+* While creating a matching collection, it was anticipated that implementing new collection for matched users would facilitate algorithm optimization.
 However, due to constraints in time and resources, we couldn't execute the plan as thoroughly as desired.

 ## Features for Future
 * AI Matchmaking for Learning: Integrate AI matchmaking functionality to pair users with AI when there are no matches available.
 This allows users to study with the assistance of AI, enhancing their learning experience.
+Also, when the number of data increase, AI will allow our match making system to deal with large amount of data.

 * Points System and Leaderboard: Implement a points system where users earn points by helping others or receiving assistance.
 These points can be used to climb the leaderboard, encouraging users to actively participate and engage in the community.